-The George Washington University/Old West End Historic District is located in the present-day neighborhood of Foggy Bottom in northwest Washington, D.C. and encompasses the historic core of The George Washington University as well as other buildings not associated with the university.
-The irregularly shaped district spans eleven city blocks west of the White House and east of 23rd Street.
+The George Washington University/Old West End Historic District is located in the present-day neighborhood of Foggy Bottom in northwest Washington, DC and encompasses the historic core of The George Washington University, as well as other buildings not associated with the university.
 The area, part of what was historically referred to as the “West End,” was one of Washington’s premier residential neighborhoods in the early to mid-19th century and still contains some of the city’s finest pre-Civil War dwellings.

 The district consists of 125 buildings (116 contributing, 9 non-contributing), including 19th and early 20th century buildings from the mixed-use neighborhood along with University-built academic buildings that together form the core of The George Washington University campus.